klavgen/klavgen/README.tmpl.md

 Klavgen benefits:

+- **Generates the full keyboard**, including plate, bottom, palm rests and holders for the controller and TRRS jack
-- Generates all the shells and support structures you need for a keyboard, in a way that's optimized for home **FDM printing with no supports**
+- All models are optimized for home **FDM printing with no supports**
-- Is **low height**: only 11 mm in the default configuration)
+- Produces **slim keyboards**: only 11 mm high in the default configuration
-- Uses Kailh **hotswap sockets**, with support for both **MX** and **Choc** switches
+- Support Kailh **hotswap sockets**, with support for both **MX** and **Choc** switches
 - Makes it **easy to solder** things, and requires no glue whatsoever
 - Uses **uninsulated wires**, thus no tedious wire stripping
-- Makes it easy to **reposition the keys after making the keybaord**
+- Makes it easy to **reposition the keys after making the keyboard**
 - Produces a sturdy build that **doesn't flex** when typed on

-The last 5 benefits are achieved by using switch holders (MX/Choc) that organize the wires, hold the Kailh sockets and diodes, support the switches, enable soldering everything in place, and allow moving keys later (they even have wire slack so that you can space keys further apart).
+The last 5 benefits are achieved by optionally using switch holders (MX/Choc) that organize the wires, hold the Kailh sockets and diodes, support the switches, enable soldering everything in place, and allow moving keys later (they even have wire slack so that you can space keys further apart).

-As of now:

-- Code is still quite messy and not fully parameterized
+Klavgen can also skip the usage of switch holders to generate just a case with normal switch holes.

+Limitations:

 - Configuring a keyboard requires code, it's not as easy as YAML
 - Docs are scarce (as you'll see below)